peTux LFS-based core system

 GCC pass 2

-This option is important for building internal executables: --with-build-sysroot=$LFS
+This option is important for building internal executables: --with-build-sysroot=$LFS.

-Replacing it with --with-sysroot
+Replacing it with --with-sysroot causes errors.

 GCC installs executables with and without target prefix.